 - An abnormal response to a previous infection

 - Smoking (can make symptoms more severe)

-There is no known cure for Crohn's disease at present, but treatment is administered in an effort to relieve symptoms.
+There is no known cure for Crohn’s disease at present, but treatment is administered in an attempt to relieve symptoms.
 It can also help to prevent the inflammatory process and can, where possible, prevent a sufferer from having to undergo surgery.

 Treatment can take various forms and can include:

 - Removal of the inflamed section of the intestine through surgery